vishalghor/Reinforcement-Learning-Course/README.md

 # Reinforcement-Learning-Course
-This is a repository consisting the my work on RL in academic
+This is a repository consisting my work on RL during my academic coursework